MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/index.md

 # Publish Windows apps and games

-> [!NOTE]
-> MSI and EXE support in the Microsoft Store is currently in a limited public preview phase.
-As the size of the preview expands, we'll be adding new participants from the wait list.
-To join the wait list, click [here](https://aka.ms/storepreviewwaitlist)

 You can use [Partner Center](https://partner.microsoft.com/dashboard) to publish your apps and games to the Microsoft Store.
 [Sign up today!](https://developer.microsoft.com/store/register)

 <br/>